kanishka-linux/aclh/README.md

 ## How does it achieve async?

 Using [Vinanti](https://github.com/kanishka-linux/vinanti) and [aiohttp](https://github.com/aio-libs/aiohttp).
 All the heavy lifting is done by these two libraries. **aclh** provides cli wrapper around them.

-## Note:

-Currently aclh is a beta level software.